chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 3.4 Design for Interactivity

-**_Objective:_** Show how links, buttons, menus, forms and other components should look when the user interacts or the app updates.
+**_Objective:_** Refine your theme with styling to be applied based on user actions.

 **_How?_**
-1. ...
-2. ...
+1. Show how links, buttons, menus, forms and other components should look when the user interacts or the app updates.

 **_Resources:_**